filipecosta90/hdrhistogram/bench/README.md

 while maintaining a value precision of 3 significant digits across that range, meaning that value quantization within the range will thus be no larger than 1/1,000th (or 0.1%) of any value

-- **1.9 MB** to track and analyze the counts of observed integer values up to 180 seconds ( 3min ) with **microsecond precision**: while maintaining a value precision of 4 significant digits across that range, meaning that value quantization within the range will thus be no larger than 1/1,0000th (or 0.01%) of any value
+- **1.9 MB** to track and analyze the counts of observed integer values up to 180 seconds ( 3min ) with **microsecond precision**: while maintaining a value precision of 4 significant digits across that range, meaning that value quantization within the range will thus be no larger than 1/10,000th (or 0.01%) of any value

+- **2.4 MB** to track and analyze the counts of observed integer values up to 3600 seconds ( 60min ) with **microsecond precision**: while maintaining a value precision of 4 significant digits across that range, meaning that value quantization within the range will thus be no larger than 1/10,000th (or 0.01%) of any value

 ##### Millisecond precision
 - **72.1 KB** to track and analyze the counts of observed integer values up to 180 seconds ( 3min ) with **millisecond precision**: while maintaining a value precision of 3 significant digits across that range, meaning that value quantization within the range will thus be no larger than 1/1,000th (or 0.1%) of any value

-- **640.1 KB** to track and analyze the counts of observed integer values up to 180 seconds ( 3min ) with **millisecond precision**: while maintaining a value precision of 4 significant digits across that range, meaning that value quantization within the range will thus be no larger than 1/1,0000th (or 0.01%) of any value
+- **640.1 KB** to track and analyze the counts of observed integer values up to 180 seconds ( 3min ) with **millisecond precision**: while maintaining a value precision of 4 significant digits across that range, meaning that value quantization within the range will thus be no larger than 1/10,000th (or 0.01%) of any value

+- **1.1 MB** to track and analyze the counts of observed integer values up to 3600 seconds ( 60min ) with **millisecond precision**: while maintaining a value precision of 4 significant digits across that range, meaning that value quantization within the range will thus be no larger than 1/10,000th (or 0.01%) of any value

 ### Constant access time
 The amount of work involved in recording a sample is constant, and directly computes storage index locations such that no iteration or searching is ever involved in recording data values.
 From the real-time results bellow you can see that there is no difference in storing data in a histogram prepopulated with 1 million records vs storing data in a fresh new histogram.